wyeworks/blog/source/_posts/2016-06-22-behavior-changes-in-ruby-2.4.markdown

 ## Final thoughts

 Only part of the behavior changes that are bundled in the recently released Ruby 2.4.0-preview1 were discussed in this post.
 It is worth to mention that many other features and fixes were implemented for this new version of the language.
-A more extensive list of additions and changes can be found [here](https://github.com/ruby/ruby/blob/v2_4_0_preview1/NEWS).
+A more extensive list of additions and changes can be found [in the Ruby NEWS file of this version](https://github.com/ruby/ruby/blob/v2_4_0_preview1/NEWS).

 We've looked at some relevant changes that are part of this first preview for Ruby 2.4.
 Those modifications are improvements to the language without any doubt, but at the same time those behaviors changes could not be fully compatible with existing code that runs in Ruby 2.3 or earlier versions.
 In the other hand, we can expect to have a very little chance to hit one of the compatibility issues in custom applications code.
 Some extra work might be needed for gems or third party libraries to avoid problems with Ruby 2.4.
 We mentioned a few tracks of work in Rails as a preparation for the new version of Ruby, because the Rails team wants to make sure the next major version of the framework, Rails 5, is fully compatible with the latest version of the language.